Gender in East Asian Literature (PG)

 Critically analyse and discuss core texts in relation to gender theory

-Total taught hours: 30 hours.
-2 hours of lectures and 1 hour of seminars per week for 10 weeks.
+Total taught hours: 20 hours.
+1 hours of lecture and 1 hour of seminar per week for 10 weeks.

 Total hours for module: 150 hours